maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     P --> D["Display scanout<br/>(hardware operation)"]
 {{< /mermaid >}}

 These boxes describe dependencies for one buffer.
-They are not three processes, nor a strict schedule for the whole machine.
+Each box names a stage, while the machine pipelines work across them.

 1. **Rendering** produces pixels for an application's window.
 2. **Composition** may combine several application buffers into an output buffer.